marcomarinodev/obd2-car-tracker/README.md

 ### TODO

-- Create SelectMode UI
-    - add label to the tiles
 - Create history of data in order to understand when a trouble error occurred and in which condition (low fuel pressure, ...)
 - CarInfoView (UI)
      - Use Strategy Pattern to show a specific UI where: